Toad is a common name for a number of different species of frogs, particularly those belonging to the family Bufonidae.

 The female will lay anywhere from 1,000 to 16,000 eggs in shallow and densely vegetated water.
 Studies conducted in captivity have revealed that a single spawning can result in more than a thousand tadpoles, although many eggs do not develop into tadpoles.

 When they are in the tadpole stage, their diet consists of decaying vegetation and debris.
-Adults consume almost any other animal they can subdue and swallow whole, including fish, insects, tiny birds, small animals, and even other species of frogs.
+Adults consume almost any other animal they can subdue and swallow whole, including fish, insects, tiny birds, small animals, and even different species of frogs.

 There is also the practice of cannibalism.